Pat Clinton

-Patrick "Pat" Clinton (born 4 April 1964) Was a Scottish former professional boxer who competed from 1985 to 1994.
+Patrick "Pat" Clinton (born 4 April 1964) is a Scottish former professional boxer who competed from 1985 to 1994.
 He held the WBO flyweight title from 1992 to 1993.
 At regional level, he held the British flyweight title from 1988 to 1999, and the EBU European title in 1990.

 Career

 Amateur

 Born and raised in Croy, Scotland, one of ten children, his father Billy was a former Scottish professional champion and his uncle Jim an amateur champion.

 He was a member of Croy Miners Amateur Boxing Club.
 Clinton represented Great Britain as a Flyweight at the 1984 Olympic Games in Los Angeles.
 Results were: